-- Non-compliance and incident reporting - Daily record of material management including notification of identification of potential Level 2, Level 3 or otherwise hazardous materials - Monthly progress reporting - Validation reporting following practical completion.
+- Daily record of material management including notification of identification of potential Level 2, Level 3 or otherwise hazardous materials; - Monthly progress reporting; - · Validation reporting following practical completion; and - Annual compliance reporting against the notice of determination.

 Detailed requirements of these reports are included in the Tender Specifications.
 The following summarises the expected content of each level of reporting.